 Then, well, this weekend happened.

-We – the whole family – went down to our church’s benefit sale and saw this wonderful coop sitting there for sale.
+We – the whole family – went down to our church’s benefit sale and saw this wonderful coop with a chicken door sitting there for sale.
 Seeing how it was for a good cause…. well, lets just say that it somehow ended up in my back of my truck… 😕

 As we were loading the coop up, an acquaintance came up and during the course of a chat they offered us a few meat chickens – which I accepted.
 The rest they say is history – or, as the case may be, history in the making.